libdragon

 #define TICKS_BEFORE(t1, t2) ({ TICKS_DISTANCE(t1, t2) > 0; })

-Returns equivalent count ticks for the given millis.
+Returns equivalent count ticks for the given milliseconds.

 Enumerations